 Just so you are aware, this is what the story’s about.
 The Doctor and Adric are visited by the Keeper of Traken who enters into the TARDIS.
 They summoned to the aid of Traken as an evil force is about to re-awaken on the planet.
-This is the calcified statue Melkur statue that landed on Traken years ago.
+This is the calcified Melkur statue that landed on Traken many years ago.

-The Melkur uses Consul Kassia to get into the Keeper’s chair and control the Source of Traken.
-With the help of Tremas (Kassia’s husband) and his daughter Nyssa, the Doctor and Adric seek out to stop Melkur and save Traken from devastation.
+The Melkur uses Consul Kassia to get into the Keeper’s chair and to control the Source of Traken.
+With the help of Tremas (Kassia’s husband) and his daughter Nyssa, the Doctor and Adric seek out to stop the Melkur and save Traken from devastation.
 It soon turns out the Melkur is more than a mere statue.

 The book was originally published in 1982 – a year after the story was transmitted in 1981.
 I love the front cover of the book’s original 1982 edition.
 It has a beautiful profile image of Sarah Sutton as Nyssa adorning the cover with the Melkur statue in the background.
-It’s one of my favourite covers.
+It’s one of my favourite book covers.